brossetti/ssasu/data/README.md

 ## Test Images
-Two samples of the tongue dorsum were taken from each of five subjects (E, F, N, X, and Z).
-Each sample was labeled with the probe set below and mounted on slides.
+Test samples consisted of biofilms that were collected from the dorsum of the tongue, chemically fixed, and hybridized using a set of probes specific to different taxa of bacteria (see table below).
+Two samples were taken from each of five human subjects (A-E).

 | Probe ID | Taxon | Target | Dye |
 |----------|-------|--------|-----|